codepath/android_guides/Displaying-Images-with-the-Picasso-Library.md

 <img src="https://i.imgur.com/gsp1prk.png" width="300"/>

-We first need to use [DynamicHeightImageView.java](https://github.com/etsy/AndroidStaggeredGrid/blob/master/library/src/main/java/com/etsy/android/grid/util/DynamicHeightImageView.java) that enables us to update the ImageView width and height while still preserving the aspect ratio when new images are replaced with old recycled views.
-We can set the ratio before the image has loaded if we already know the height:width ratio using `onBindViewHolder` as shown below:
+We first need to replace the `ImageView` with the [DynamicHeightImageView.java](https://github.com/etsy/AndroidStaggeredGrid/blob/master/library/src/main/java/com/etsy/android/grid/util/DynamicHeightImageView.java) that enables us to update the `ImageView` width and height while still preserving the aspect ratio when new images are replaced with old recycled views.
+We can then set the ratio before the image has loaded if we already know the height:width ratio using `onBindViewHolder` as shown below:

 ```java
 public class PhotosAdapter extends RecyclerView.Adapter<PhotoViewHolder> {